 That’s all about the working days of teachers.

 Summing up, teachers usually work for 275 days or 2.,200 hours per year.
 Compared to the contract time, the teachers have to work for 95 extra days.
-These days are spent preparing for the class, grading assignments and working on other non-teaching stuff.
+These days are spent preparing for the class, grading assignments, and working on other non-teaching stuff.

 If you aspire to make your career in the teaching field, these stats will provide insights into teachers’ working hours.
 We keep updating these stats from time to time according to the latest information received.